abayomipopoola/abayomipopoola/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 title: How to Get Rich (without getting lucky) pt.
 1
 date: "2018-08-20T22:05:03.284Z"
 tags: [tweetstorm, naval]
-spoiler: Part one of the Naval’s expanded points from his viral tweetstorm, “How To Get Rich Without Getting Lucky”.
+description: Part one of the Naval’s expanded points from his viral tweetstorm, “How To Get Rich Without Getting Lucky”.
 ---

 ![The life we live in](./feynman.jpeg)